Cooper County, Missouri Demographics 2026

 Economy, Income & Housing

 The median household income in Cooper County is $67,548.
 This is 2% lower than the state median of $68,920.
-Compared to the national median of $78,538, household income here is 14% lower.
+It is also 14% lower than the national median of $78,538.
 The poverty rate stands at 10.8%.
 This is 14% lower than the state poverty rate of 12.6%.
 The unemployment rate is 4.5%.
 This is 10% higher than the state rate of 4.1%.
 The median home value is $197,100.
 Housing costs are 9% lower than the state median of $215,600.
 With a home-value-to-income ratio of just 2.9x, Cooper County is one of the most affordable housing markets in the area.
 78.2% of occupied housing units are owner-occupied.
 This homeownership rate is 15% higher than the state average of 67.9%.

 Race & Ethnicity